deprof-dev/DeProf-tech/README.md

-- 👋 Hi, I’m @DeProf-tech
+- 👋 Hi, I’m AbdulSalam AbdulRahman; an ever-evolving and serial advocate of technology and software advancement with software itself.
-- 👀 Reach out to me on my handles for collaborations on my stack - Frontend & Backend
+- 👀 Reach out to me for collaborations involving any of MERN or layout stylings and technologies like Bootstrap and Tailwind
 - 📫 email me: @abdulrahmanabdulsalam93@gmail.com

 <!---